mrbusche/backseatfan.com/_posts/2009-12-02-tiger-woods-voice-mail.md

   </p>

   <p>
-    &#8220;I have let my family down and I regret those transgressions with all of my heart.
-I have not been true to my values and the behavior my family deserves,&#8221; he said in a statement on his official Web site.
+    "I have let my family down and I regret those transgressions with all of my heart.
+I have not been true to my values and the behavior my family deserves," he said in a statement on his official Web site.
   </p>

   <p>
-    &#8220;I am not without faults and I am far short of perfect.
+    "I am not without faults and I am far short of perfect.
 I am dealing with my behavior and personal failings behind closed doors with my family.
-Those feelings should be shared by us alone.&#8221;
+Those feelings should be shared by us alone."
   </p>

   <p>